Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Derivation of the CLAPP rule: contrastive, local and predictive plasticity

 where the sign is negative during fixation and positive after a saccade.
 To change these equations into online weight updates, we consider the gradient descent update delayed by $\delta t$, such that $\Delta W_{ji}^{t} = - \eta \frac{\partial \LL_{CLAPP}^{t-\delta t}}{\partial W_{ji}}$, where $\eta$ is the learning rate.
 Let us define a modulating factor $\gamma_t = y^t \cdot H^t$, where $y^t = \pm 1$ is a network-wide broadcast signal (self-awareness) indicating a saccade ($-1$) or a fixation ($+1$) and $H^t \in \{0,\eta\}$ is a layer-wide broadcast signal indicating whether the saccade or fixation was correctly classified as such.
 In this way, \autoref{eq:grad-clapp-1} becomes a weight update which follows strictly the ideal learning rule prototype from \autoref{eq:rule_prototype}:

 For the updates of the connections onto the neuron $c_k^t$, which emits the prediction rather than receiving it, our theory in \autoref{eq:grad-clapp-2} requires the opposite temporal order and the transmission of the information in the opposite direction: from $\bm z^t$ back to $\bm c^t$.
 Since connections in the brain are unidirectional \citep{lillicrap2016random}, we introduce another matrix $\bm W^{\mathrm{retro}}$ which replaces ${\bm W^{\mathrm{pred}}}^\top$ in the final weight update.
 Given the inverse temporal order, we interpret $\bm W^{\mathrm{retro}} \bm z^t$ as a retrodiction rather than a prediction.
-We show in \autoref{app:extra}, that using $\bm W^{\mathrm{retro}}$ still minimises a CLAPP loss function as in \autoref{eq:CLAPP_loss}.
+In \autoref{app:extra}, we show that using $\bm W^{\mathrm{retro}}$ minimises a loss function of the same form as \autoref{eq:CLAPP_loss}, and empirically performs as well as using ${\bm W^{\mathrm{pred}}}^\top$.
 The resulting weight update satisfies the learning rule prototype from \autoref{eq:rule_prototype}, as it can be written:

+In the (standard) case, where context and predicted activity are from the same layer ($\bm c^{t,l} = \bm z^{t,l}$), $\bm W$ and $\bm W^{\bm c}$ are the same weights and the updates \autoref{eq:dw_z_CLAPP} and \autoref{eq:dw_c_CLAPP} are added up linearly.

 The prediction and retrodiction weights, $\bm W^{\mathrm{pred}}$ and $\bm W^{\mathrm{retro}}$, respectively, are also plastic.
 By deriving the gradients of $\LL_{CLAPP}^t$ with respect to $\bm W^{\mathrm{pred}}$, we find an even simpler Hebbian learning rule for these weights: